Kinesiology

 KINE 542 Sport Law and Ethics3 Credits

-Focus on legal issues pertaining to amateur and professional sports.
-Tort law, negligence, contract, antitrust, labor, facility, exculpatory, and licensing law will be analyzed in the context of sports-related cases.
-This course examines moral and ethical issues within sport environments, including major social criticisms and constructs of sport, analysis of relevant ethical theories, and synthesizing ethical reasoning knowledge and skills.
+Legal issues pertaining to amateur and professional sports.
+Analysis of tort law, negligence, contract, antitrust, labor, facility, exculpatory, and licensing law in the context of sports-related cases.
+This course examines moral and ethical issues within sport environments, including major social criticisms and constructs of sport, analysis of relevant ethical theories, and synthesis of ethical reasoning knowledge and skills.

 Terms Typically Offered: Fall.